School of Interdisciplinary Studies

 Excellent program.
 I was already working in technical education and wanted to tailor my degree to match my career.
 The staff seemed to know exactly what I wanted to do and worked with other colleges within the university to customize a degree that perfectly matched my educational needs.

 The top four things that are important to adult learners in making their decision on returning to college are:

 1. Does Tennessee Tech have the program that I want?

-The College of Interdisciplinary Studies offers two programs to meet the life commitments of the adult learner.
-The Bachelor of Science in Interdisciplinary Studies (BSIS) allows you to customize your degree program with the guidance from an academic advisor to select areas of emphasis.
+The College of Interdisciplinary Studies offers the Bachelor of Science in Interdisciplinary Studies (BSIS) which allows you to customize your degree program with the guidance from an academic advisor to select areas of emphasis.